A STEPS PROJECT

-This world-renowned 32-storey mural, produced in collaboration with artist Sean Martindale and the Toronto Muralists, transformed a 32-storey residential tower into a vertical canvas for the world’s tallest mural, receiving numerous honours since its production.
+This world-renowned mural (produced in collaboration with artist Sean Martindale and the Toronto Muralists) transformed a 32-storey residential tower into a vertical canvas for the World’s Tallest Mural (also known as Phoenix Rising) in Toronto’s St. James Town community, receiving numerous honours since its production.

 Year: 2013